truecharts/website/src/content/docs/SCALE/guides/backup-restore.md

 ### PVC mountpoints on replication

 In some/all cases PVC mountpoints are not correctly set to `legacy` after replication.
-HeavyScript has added scripting to fix this issue, however it does not seem to be a priority for iX-Systems to fix upstream.
 To fix this issue manually, run:

 >